Advertisement

 Well not quite, but almost.

-He did also take the time to explain to me why a 2015 Beaufort is just too good for fondue.
-Good Beaufort's aged two years are becoming harder to find these days, apparently, because they are expensive to make and to store.
+He did also take the time to explain to me why a 2015 Beaufort is just too good for fondue - good Beaufort aged for two years are becoming harder to find these days, apparently, because they are expensive to make and store.

-Producers are under pressure to make money and they know the name Beaufort will sell anyway, so they are not bothering to keep them and age them.
-The aging process can be risky and it can go wrong and lead to the cheese being ruined.
+Producers are under pressure to earn money and they know the name Beaufort will sell anyway, so they are not bothering to keep them and age them.
+The ageing process can be risky and it can go wrong and lead to the cheese being ruined.

 He invited me to pop to a supermarket and buy a 6-month-old Beaufort for a fondue, but not his 2015 vintage.
 The taste would be lost forever in that melting pot.

-The story of fonduegate spilled over into Twitter where many sided with the shopkeeper and some even felt sympathy with my position.
+Because this happened in the social media heyday of 2017, the story of 'fonduegate' spilled over onto Twitter where many sided with the shopkeeper and some even felt sympathy with my position.

 Even France's Ambassador to Sweden got involved and as you'd expect he was very diplomatic.